By Shreya P. Trivedi, MD, Martin Fried, MD and Neil Shapiro, MD

 Peer Reviewed

 One can often feel numb or indifferent to the seemingly nightly reports of gun deaths on American news programs.
-Individual homicides, suicides, or accidental gun deaths are tragic …
+Individual homicides, suicides, or accidental gun deaths …